ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Limits the maximum number of partitions that can be accessed in one query.

-The setting value specified when table is created can be overridden via query-level setting.
+The setting value specified when the table is created can be overridden via query-level setting.

 Possible values: